Slamy/Wiki_MiSTer/Core-configuration-string.md

 * the only difference in the two mappings is the "philosophy" of how they are expected to work

 The difference is one of convention when mapping buttons:
-* jn is intended to follow a name-base mapping
+* jn is name-base mapping
-* jp is intended to follow a position-based
+* jp is position-based mapping

 What does this mean?

 Consider how the internal gamepad is defined on MiSTer:

 1. Internally, controllers are mapped in the menu core to a SNES-style gamepad